 Subject – the individual area of knowledge you study each session, with a number of subjects making up a course.
-At CSU, most subjects are worth 8 points and take one session to complete.
+At Charles Sturt, most subjects are worth 8 points and take one session to complete.

 Subject points – a value we assign to each subject to reflect its relative weighting.
-At CSU, a standard one-session subject is worth 8 points.
+At Charles Sturt, a standard one-session subject is worth 8 points.

 Tutorial – the regular teaching session for a small group of students, involving discussion and participation.

 UAC – Universities Admissions Centre (NSW and ACT) Pty Ltd. All students in New South Wales and the Australian Capital Territory apply for full-time on-campus courses online through UAC (or UAC International for international students who complete Year 12 in Australia).

 Workplace learning – time spent doing hands-on learning.
 This may be in real workplaces in the community, in Charles Sturt’s clinics and enterprises, or in laboratories or specialist facilities on campus.
 If you’re an international student, check with us for visa restrictions.